MStarmans91/WORC/WORC/doc/static/features.rst

         config['ImageFeatures']['LBP_radius'] = '3, 8, 15'
         config['ImageFeatures']['LBP_npoints'] = '12, 24, 36'

-Again, for all parameter combinations, the images are "filtered" (the LBP produces an image with the same dimensions as the original, similar to a filtering operation) per 2-D slice and the PREDICT histogram features as :ref:`discussed earlier <features-histogram>` are extracted from the filtered images, both for the inner and outer region.
+For all parameter combinations, as each npoints corresponds to a radius setting, the images are "filtered" (the LBP produces an image with the same dimensions as the original, similar to a filtering operation) per 2-D slice and the PREDICT histogram features as :ref:`discussed earlier <features-histogram>` are extracted from the filtered images, both for the inner and outer region.